 - Key Reference

 To do an attribute mapping, go to Use Value of this Attribute column and select an Akeneo attribute which resembles the Field in Joomla CMS column.

 Use this Fixed Value – In case you want to use some fixed value for all export products, you can mention that value here.

 Akeneo Product Information

-Once you have created and mapped all the relevant attributes for the Joomla platform, you can go to Products section and manage product information.
-You can set the article title, upload feature image, article image, add links, reference, alias (URL), publishing information, etc.
+Once you have created and mapped all the relevant attributes for the Joomla platform, you can go to the Products section and manage product information.
+You can set the article title, upload feature image, the article image, add links, reference, alias (URL), publishing information, etc.

 Write and format your content using the rich text editor of Akeneo.
 The connector will send all the text formatting details on Joomla such as bold, italics, underlined, paragraphs, bullet points, including the HTML code.

-After you have managed the product information, you can move on to export process.
+After you have managed the product information, you can move on to the export process.
 Go to Exports>Create Export Profile and enter a code and set a label.
 There are three profiles available in this connector:

 - Article Export – This export job profile will send all the articles to Joomla.
 You can use various filters for products.

 - Category Export – This export job profile will create/update all the Akeneo categories in Joomla.